ParkerCase/stroom-ai/security.md

 **This security overview demonstrates StroomAI's commitment to maintaining the highest standards of data protection while enabling innovative AI solutions.
 Our enterprise-grade security measures ensure that your sensitive data remains protected without compromising the performance and functionality of our AI services.**

-_For specific security questions or to discuss custom security requirements, please contact our security team at security@stroomai.com_
+_For specific security questions or to discuss custom security requirements, please contact our security team at info@stroomai.com_